LisaHackett97/fun-space-quiz/README.md

 6. Use command git clone and the copied URL
 7. Press ente

-Select this file for screenshot [Clone repo]
+Select this file for screenshot [readme-assets/clone-repo.PNG]

 Forking the repository:

-1. Log into GitHub and select the repository, MS1-Dog-Daycare
+1. Log into GitHub and select the repository, fun-space-quiz
 2. Select Fork on top right hand corner.
 3. A copy should be created in your github profile and pull requests submitted.